Asureda/Nucleation_Dynamics/README.md

 # Nucleation Dynamics

 ## Overview
-Nucleation Dynamics is a computational framework designed to simulate and analyze nucleation processes.
+Nucleation Dynamics isdesigned to simulate and analyze nucleation processes.
 It leverages Julia and Python programming languages to offer a powerful and flexible environment for numerical simulations.

 ## I. CLUSTER DYNAMICS